 A video (in German) on the ServicePortal explains the correct use of FFP2 masks.

-TU Dortmund University is monitoring the situation and informs all members regularly via the homepage or the TU app and, if necessary, also via e-mail.
+TU Dortmund University is monitoring the situation and informs all members regularly via the homepage and, if necessary, also via e-mail.
 Please check these communication channels regularly (currently every day if possible), even when you are at home.
 TU members can find an archive of all e-mails in the ServicePortal.